eunomia-bpf/eunomia.dev/docs/blogs/bpftime.md

 ![sslsniff](./imgs/ssl-nginx.png)

 For modern eBPF observability tools, it may be necessary to collect and analyze the same event in both kernel and user-space functions.
 For instance, an HTTP request might require analyzing both kernel-level network events and user-space function calls to obtain a complete request chain. bpftime's Uprobe implementation can work in conjunction with kernel eBPF kprobes, enabling this kind of cross-boundary analysis capability.
-Implementing and improving other dynamic tracing mechanisms like USDT is also part of our plan.
+Implementing and improving other dynamic tracing mechanisms are also part of our plan.

 ### New eBPF JIT and AOT Compilers